milesj/optimal/website/docs/usage.md

 userSchema.validate({ name: 'Bruce Wayne' }); // -> (shape)
 ```

+This _does not_ change the typing and acceptance of `undefined` values, it simply checks property
+existence.
+Use [undefinable fields](#undefinable-fields) for that functionality.

 ## Logical operators

 [Shapes](./schemas.md#shapes) support the AND, OR, and XOR logical operators.
 When a schema is